Vaccine frequently asked questions

 How long will it take for the vaccine to start protecting me?

-It will take 1-2 weeks after the second dose of vaccine to be considered “fully vaccinated” and have maximum protection.
+It will take 1-2 weeks after the second dose of the Pfizer or Moderna two-dose vaccines to be considered fully vaccinated and have maximum protection.
+Similarly, a person would be considered fully vaccinated 1-2 weeks following the single dose of the Janssen/Johnson & Johnson vaccine.

 How long will the vaccines be effective?